AlbertoMarziali/bmw_remote_start/README.md

 7. Turns off the in-car key.

 # Security issues
+**What happens if a thief enter the car (by smashing the window) and tries to steal it?**

+If someone tries to engage a gear with the car remote started, without unlocking it with a keyfob first, the car automatically shuts off.

 **The spare key is always in the car.
 Wouldn't this be enough to allow a thief to turn on the engine?**

 Yes, but actually no. The Arduino turns on the keyfob only when it needs it to remote start.
 Normally the key isn't powered so the car doesn't see it and can't be turned on!